Santo Daime hymns: Sebastião Mota de Melo - 'Padrinho Sebastião'

 Nova Jerusalem is the second and final hinario of Padrinho Sebastião, consisting of 26 hymns.

 Mestre- Conselheiro Luiz Mendes do Nascimento - 'Padrinho Luiz'

 He is the Patriarch of the CEFLI line (Centro Ecléctico Flor do Lótus Iluminando.
-Born January 4th, 1940 in the state of Acre, Brasil, husband to Madrinha Rizelda Brito do Nascimento, the daughter of Ana de Souza and Elias Brito, one of the very first disciples of Master Irineu.
+Born January 4th, 1940 in the state of Acre, Brasil, husband to Madrinha Rizelda Brito do Nascimento, the daughter of Ana de Souza and Elias Brito, one of the first disciples of Master Irineu.
 They have 3 children, Saturnino, Solon, and Holderness.
 "While Master Ireneu was still alive, Luiz Mendes was proclaimed “official speaker” because of his ability to use spoken language in a highly spiritual manner."

 'O Centenário', consisting of 132 hymns.